astro-campianta/Parametric-study-dwarf-galaxies/README.md

 These tools reproduce the methodology and results presented in Pianta et al. (2022), where we showed that:

 * the inflation of the observed velocity dispersion is most sensitive to the semimajor axis distribution of binaries;
-* even a small fraction of unresolved binaries can cause a significant overestimate of the dynamical mass in ultrafaint dwarf galaxies;
+* even a small fraction of unresolved binaries can cause a significant overestimate of the dynamical mass in ultra-faint dwarf galaxies;
 * this effect is less prominent, but still present, in classical dSph galaxies.

 Thus, binaries represent a non-negligible systematic effect in interpreting the kinematics of faint stellar systems.